waynegraham/registry.clir.org/_projects/2012-unearthing-the-historic-geology-library-and-archive.md

 ---
 layout: project
-title: "Unearthing the Historic Geology Library and Archives Resources at the Museum of Geology, SDSM&T"
+title: Unearthing the Historic Geology Library and Archives Resources at the Museum of Geology, SDSM&T
 ---